solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/xslt_transformation/_index.md

 EOF
 {{< /highlight >}}

-Once you create the service, Gloo Edge discovery should have created an upstream, which you can confirm by running
+Once you create the service, Gloo Gateway discovery should have created an upstream, which you can confirm by running
 ```shell
 glooctl get us --name default-world-cities-soap-service-8080
 ```